Seriously, the Best Pumpkin Cheesecake with Gingersnap Crust

-If you don’t live near Trader Joe’s, you can of course use a different gingersnap cookie for the crust.
+Don’t live near a Trader Joe’s?
+No problem!
+Use a different gingersnap cookie for the crust.
 Look for crispy gingersnaps (vs soft-baked), such as Stauffer’s.
 PWWB readers have also successfully used these gluten-free gingersnaps for a gluten-free pumpkin cheesecake.

-If gingersnaps are hard to come by, you can also make a classic graham cracker crust, zhuzhing it up with some cinnamon & ginger – an exact how-to is in the Recipe Card, below.
+Can’t find crispy gingersnaps?
+Make a classic graham cracker crust, but zhuzh it up with some cinnamon & ginger to emulate the spicy-sweet flavor of gingersnaps.
+There’s an exact how-to in the Recipe Card, below!

 How to Make the Best Pumpkin Cheesecake – Tips & Tricks

-Baking cheesecake is something that can appear super intimidating, but it doesn’t need to be!
-Yes, a cheesecake with the perfect, fluffy texture is a result of proper technique, but there are a couple of simple things you can do to ensure your pumpkin cheesecake with gingersnap crust bakes up beautifully, without falling or cracking.
+Baking cheesecake is something that can feel super intimidating, but it doesn’t need to be!
+Yes, a cheesecake with the perfect, fluffy texture is the result of proper technique, but there are a couple of simple things you can do to ensure your pumpkin cheesecake with gingersnap crust bakes up beautifully, without falling or cracking.

 Note: full Recipe Directions with step-by-step photos provided in the Recipe Card, below.

 Ensure that the cream cheese, sour cream, & eggs are at room temperature before you start whipping up the cheesecake filling.
-Being at room temperature helps them come together much more easily, without any lumps or bumps or bumps in the cheesecake batter.
-It’s also important in helping avoid over-mixing or overworking the batter, as this deflates the perfect fluffiness of the cheesecake.
+Room temperature ingredients come together much more easily, without any lumps or bumps in the cheesecake batter.
+Because they mix more easily, this also helps avoid over-mixing or overworking the batter, as this deflates the perfect fluffiness of the cheesecake.

 Personally, I pull the cream cheese, sour cream, & eggs out of the fridge the night before I bake my pumpkin cheesecake, giving them ample time to come to room temperature.
 Easy peasy!